lebinh/nginx-conf/README.md

 ## Miscellaneous

 ### Sub-Request Upon Completion
-There some cases that you want to pass the request to another backend _in addition to and after_ serving it.
-One use case is to track the number of completed downloads by calling an API after user completed download of a file.
+There are some cases that you want to pass the request to another backend _in addition to and after_ serving it.
+One use case is to track the number of completed downloads by calling an API after user completed download a file.
 Another use case is for tracking request where you want to return as fast as possible (perhaps with an `empty_gif`) and then do the actual recording in background.
-The [post_action](http://wiki.nginx.org/HttpCoreModule#post_action) that allows you to define a sub-request that will be fired upon completion of the current request are [perfect solution](http://mailman.nginx.org/pipermail/nginx/2008-April/004524.html) for theses use cases.
+The [post_action](http://wiki.nginx.org/HttpCoreModule#post_action) that allows you to define a sub-request that will be fired upon completion of the current request are [perfect solution](http://mailman.nginx.org/pipermail/nginx/2008-April/004524.html) for these use cases.
 ```nginx
 location = /empty.gif {
     empty_gif;